 - Copyright Indiana University

 - Cornell University - U.S. Code, Title 17, Copyright website contains detailed information about copyright.

-- AU School of Communications Center for Social Media: This website provides a series of documents on the Code of Best Practices for Fair Use focusing primarily on literary and multi-media resources.
+- AU School of Communications Center for Media and Social Impact: Provides access to a series of documents on the Code of Best Practices for Fair Use focusing primarily on literary and multi-media resources.

 - Visual Resources Association: Fair Use Statement

-- University of Southern California Libraries, Fair Use: Using Images in Papers, Theses, and Dissertations
+- University of Southern California Libraries: Fair Use: Using Images and Non-Textural Materials

 - U.S. Copyright Office